bominn/ML2019SPRING/final/README.md

  ## Yolov1 case

  ### Predict by pretrained model
- This shell script will load pretraind model 'yolo.pth' and generate submission.csv for kaggle
+ This shell script will load pretraind model 'yolo.pth' and generate 'submission.csv' for kaggle

     bash ./yolo_test.sh
  | kaggle public score | kaggle private score |
  | :--: | :--: |
  | 0.21330 | 0.17911 |
  ### Train own model
-You can simply run this script to train model, this use first 17500 images for train and the rest for validation and save model in folder models
+You can simply run this script to train model, this use first 17500 images for train and the rest for validation and save model in folder `models/`.
+Deafult feature extractor is VGG19_bn pretrained on Imagenet

     bash ./yolo_train.sh
 #### Date preprocessing